chear/SWNote/Linux/Linux_FS.md

 # 2. File System Theory

-**Metadata  is data about data.**  For example a file named  'A.txt' , so  'A.txt'  is data , and the owner  , write/read rules  ,  stored path all called metadata.
+**Metadata  is data about data.**  For example a file named  'A.txt' , so  'A.txt'  is data , and the owner  , write/read rules  ,  stored path of this file all called metadata.

 ## 2.1  Physical Storage of data